 Unclear travel and expense procedures, lack of expense visibility, error-prone spreadsheets, and loose policies are some of the mistakes made in corporate expense management.

-Being aware can help you design and implement an effective corporate expense management process.
-Therefore, in this article, we will help you identify some of the common mistakes businesses commit while managing their expenses.
+Being aware of your financial process and its challenges can help you design and implement an effective corporate expense management process.
+Therefore, in this article, we will help you identify some of the common mistakes businesses commit while managing expenses.
 We will also look into how to address and curb these challenges by implementing an expense management software.